This page addresses key areas of interest regarding Rhode Island unclaimed property and escheatment laws and regulations.

 The letter should inform the owner that the holder is in possession of property that has been deemed abandoned and will be turned over to the state unless the owner claims it from the holder before the report is filed.

 Dormancy periods in Rhode Island vary by property type.
 Generally, most property types have a three-year dormancy period.

 Accounts are considered dormant if the owner of a property has not indicated any interest in the property or if no contact has been made for the allotted dormancy period for that property.

 The dormancy periods for common property types include:

-Reporting unclaimed property in Rhode Island can be a stressful process that consumes valuable internal resources, especially if you must report in other jurisdictions as well.
+Reporting unclaimed property in Rhode Island, and other jurisdictions, can be a stressful process that consumes valuable internal resources.
 However, when properly managed, the annual reporting and escheatment process does not need to be a burdensome experience.